 SE 62nd and Morrison Sewer Repair Project - Pipe Bursting

-Environmental Services has begun construction on a project to replace and repair about 2,200 feet of aging public sewer pipe that the city installed in 1913.
+Environmental Services is making progress on a project to replace and repair about 2,200 feet of aging public sewer pipe that the city installed in 1913.
 The project will protect the public and the environment by reducing the possibility of costly breaks, leaks, blockages and sewage releases to homes, businesses and streets.

 What to Expect During Construction